Karli000/rocm-installer-ubuntu/README.md

 # ROCm Installer for Ubuntu 24.04 (Single-User, Flexible)

-This repository contains three Bash scripts for installing and configuring ROCm on Ubuntu systems with AMD GPUs.
+This repository contains Bash scripts for installing and configuring ROCm on Ubuntu systems with AMD GPUs.
 The scripts can be executed individually – it is not necessary to use all of them.

 ## 🛠️ install.sh – Install ROCm